-- New Primary Regulatory.
-On July 21, 2011, the OTS, our then primary federal regulator, was eliminated and the OCC took over the regulation of all federal savings banks, such as the Savings Bank.
-The Federal Reserve acquired the OTS's authority over all savings and loan holding companies, such as the Bank's holding company, and became the supervisor of all subsidiaries of savings and loan holding companies other than depository institutions.
-As a result, we became subject to regulation, supervision and examination by two federal banking agencies, the OCC and the Federal Reserve, rather than just by the OTS, as was previously the case.
-The OCC was replaced by the FDIC as the Bank's federal regulator as a result of the Merger and the Savings Bank's conversion from thrift to a bank.
+- New Regulators.
+The Dodd-Frank Act initiated changes in our regulatory regimes that over time evolved such that we became subject to regulation, supervision and examination by two federal banking agencies, the FDIC and the Federal Reserve.
 The Dodd-Frank Act also provided for the creation of the Consumer Financial Protection Bureau (the "CFPB").
 The CFPB has the authority to implement and enforce a variety of existing consumer protection statutes and to issue new regulations.
-As a new independent bureau within the FRB, it is possible that the CFPB will focus more attention on consumers and may impose requirements more severe than the previous bank regulatory agencies. - Consolidated Holding Company Capital Requirements.
-The Dodd-Frank Act requires the federal banking agencies to establish consolidated risk-based and leverage capital requirements for insured depository institutions, depository institution holding companies and systemically important nonbank financial companies.
-These requirements must be no less than those to which insured depository institutions are currently subject, and the new requirements will effectively eliminate the use of newly-issued trust preferred securities as a component of Tier 1 Capital for depository institution holding companies of our size.
-As a result, no later than the fifth anniversary of the effective date of the Dodd-Frank Act, we will become subject to consolidated capital requirements to which we have not previously been subject.
-Effective February 28, 2013, as a result of the Merger, Flushing Financial Corporation became a bank holding company and it became subject to consolidated capital requirements. - Roll Back of Federal Preemption.
+The CFPB has focused its attention on consumers and pursuing enforcement or corrective measures in addition to those imposed by other bank regulatory agencies.
+In addition to regulatory changes promised by President Trump, he has indicated his intention, facilitated by Congressional support, to reduce the powers and impact of the CFPB.
+It is too early to predict when or what, if any, powers of the CFPB will be repealed or amended, leaving the CFPB regulatory environment particularly uncertain at present. - Consolidated Holding Company Capital Requirements.
+The Dodd-Frank Act required the federal banking agencies to establish consolidated risk-based and leverage capital requirements for insured depository institutions, depository institution holding companies and systemically important nonbank financial companies.
+The Company is a bank holding company subject to these consolidated capital requirements.
+Among other things, the new requirements effectively eliminated the use of newly-issued trust preferred securities as a component of Tier 1 Capital for depository institution holding companies of our size. - Roll Back of Federal Preemption.
 The Dodd-Frank Act significantly rolls back the federal preemption of state consumer protection laws that federal savings associations and national banks currently enjoy by (1) permitting federal preemption of a state consumer financial law only if such law prevents or significantly interferes with the exercise of a federal savings association's or national bank's powers or such state law is preempted by another federal law, (2) mandating that any preemption decision be made on a case by case basis rather than a blanket rule, and (3) ending the applicability of preemption to subsidiaries and affiliates of national banks and federal savings associations.
 As a result, we may now be subject to state laws in each state where we do business, and those laws may be interpreted and enforced differently in different states.